dbos-inc/dbos-transact-ts/packages/create/templates/hello-express/README.md

 Congratulations!
 You just launched a DBOS application.

-### Separate steps
+## Production build

-Instead of using `nodemon`, the following separate steps can be used to build, run database setup, and start the app.
+In production, instead of using `nodemon`, the following separate steps should be used to build, run database setup, and start the app.

 ```bash
 npm run build